 - Hunter × Hunter has an example.
 The billionaire Battera had a much younger lover who won't accept expensive presents, but only those he makes himself.
 They were even intending to leave his fortune behind to start a new life together until fate intervened.

 - Cardcaptor Sakura: Fujitaka Kinomoto liked an Uptown Girl named Nadeshiko.
 Her family thought he was a Gold Digger and disowned her when she insisted in marrying him.
-He turned out to be this trope, and they stayed Happily Married until she died of illness.
+He turned out to be this trope, soon became rather affluent too, and they stayed Happily Married until she died of illness.

 - In Richie Rich, Richie's girlfriend, Gloria Glad, is notorious at always turning down the luxurious gifts he has offered.
 In fact, she has blown her temper more than once at Richie's more outrageous stunts with his wealth to attempt to impress and he can't seem to remember how much they annoy her.
-In one story, when she all of a sudden starts accepting his gift greedily, it's sets off alarm bells with Richie who investigates and learns he is dealing with an imposter who has kidnapped the real Gloria in order to con him out of money.
+In one story, when she all of a sudden starts accepting his gifts greedily, it sets off alarm bells with Richie who investigates and learns he is dealing with an impostor who has kidnapped the real Gloria in order to con him out of money.

 - In one story, he did try to be frugal but a series of coincidences forced him to buy expensive stuff.